Skip to main content

 Lou standing in front of the Royal Albert Hall.

-Lou Duff – Manager, Make Music, Young People
+Lou – Manager, Make Music, Young People

 My top memories include planning the CoMusica 10th Birthday celebration – seeing hundreds of young people on Sage One’s stage with confetti cannons popping off, getting to go up on the roof of the building and taking Voices of the River’s Edge choir to perform at Royal Albert Hall.